Chen Arieli

+Chen Arieli (Hebrew: חן אריאלי) is the Deputy Mayor of Tel Aviv-Yafo Municipality.
+In charge of the welfare and public health administration in the city.
+Arieli is the first openly lesbian woman to hold the Deputy Mayor position in Tel Aviv-Yafo.
+She joined politics after 20 years of working in civil society.
+Arieli defines herself as a feminist.

-Chen Arieli (Hebrew: חן אריאלי) is a social activist, feminist, and politician who has been active in the LGBTQIA+ rights and Women's rights movement in Israel.
-Chen Arieli was born on July 9, 1976 and raised in Haifa to Dan and Leah, a sister to Orly Zarfati and Ran Arieli.
-Arieli currently serves as the Deputy Mayor of the Tel Aviv-Yafo and serves as Co-Chair of The Aguda – Israel's LGBT Task Force.
-Arieli is the first open Lesbian to hold the Deputy Mayor position.
+Chen Arieli was born on July 9, 1976, and raised in Haifa to Dan and Leah, a sister to Orly Zarfati and Ran Arieli.

 Activism

 LGBTQ rights

+Arieli has been active in the LGBTQIA+ rights.
 Prior to becoming Deputy Mayor, Arieli was Chair of The Aguda – Israel's LGBT Task Force.

 Arieli helped produced TLVFest, an annual film festival held in Tel Aviv, focusing on LGBT themed film from around the world.
 Arieli also helped produce Lethal Lesbian, Israel's only lesbian film festival.

 In 2013, Arieli was a partner in the “Gay Literature” project which added a dedicated shelf of LGBT literature to libraries in the Tel Aviv-Yafo Municipality.